pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 Remember to re-equip your weapon after handing it to Absor for an upgrade! (part of Basic Training)

 If you haven't already, you should speak to Elegist and hire the highest level tank mercenary you can; if you are Gold, this will be a Journeyman tier 1.
 If you don't like mercs, that's ok, but still hire one now as it will be free; you can suspend it if you wish.
+The price to hire a mercenary is ZERO until level 10 (approximately), and the per 15 minute hire charge is also ZERO until then.

 **Rats & bats**

 You then want to connect with Rahtiz (hail him) and collect your next tasks: “Clearing the Vermin Nests”, then “Spider Caves”, followed by “Arachnida” (see below).
 Make your /open hotkey now, if you haven't already.

 *Details*: press ‘q’ to auto-attack.
 Scribe in your spell book any spell or tome that Rytan gave you, and check the spell vendors for any other spells that you can use; you may also find some on the vendor (Wijdann).
 You create a hot button by pressing ctrl-o, right clicking on a blank button, giving it a name, then Accepting it; you can put it on your hot keys bar by left-click and hold on the button, then click on a blank space in the bar.
+There is an alternative way to create a hot button, which is to right click on a spare button space in your hot bar, and follow the menus.

 You can add combat abilities (which you learn from tomes) to your hot bar; first right click the tome to learn it, then bring up the Combat Abilities window (either from your EQ menu, or by alt-c) and assign the new ability to a button by pressing the "S" button; drop the new hotkey on a hotbar or the combat abilities window.
 This is explained in the Basic Training quest; repeated here in case of information overload.